Are you trying to figure out the Japan winter packing list?

 The last thing that you want is to have your phone run out of juice when you are taking nice scenery photos or posing your iconic pose at the Instagrammable spots in Japan.

-Make sure to include a portable phone charger on your packing list Japan winter.
+So make sure to bring along a portable phone charger

 2. Travel Camera